-Our Environmentally Extended Input Output (EEIO) method utilizes financial spend data and applies it to industry-specific emission factors (e.g., kg CO2e per dollar spent on electronic manufacturing) published by the U.S.

-Environmental Protection Agency (EPA) to get "cradle-to-gate" emissions.
+Our Environmentally Extended Input Output (EEIO) method utilizes financial spend data and applies it to industry-specific emission factors (e.g., kg CO2e per dollar spent on electronic manufacturing) published by the U.S. Environmental Protection Agency (EPA) to get "cradle-to-gate" emissions.
 We apply the EEIO method to the following:

-- · Purchased goods and services
+- Purchased goods and services

-- Capital goods not related to construction
+- Capital goods not related to construction, augmented and virtual reality related consumer hardware and key data center hardware components

 - Upstream transportation and distribution

 - Upstream leased assets

-Improving Our Methodology
+Improving our GHG Methodology

-As Facebook decarbonizes our value chain over the next decade, the data and methodology that drives our climate work will evolve and improve each year.
-We have disclosed our Scope 1 and 2 emissions for the last 10 years.
-We began reporting on some Scope 3 categories in 2015, and have reported on every relevant category defined by the GHG Protocol since 2019.
+As Meta decarbonizes our value chain over the next decade, the data and methodology that drives our climate work will evolve and improve each year.
+We have disclosed our Scope 1 and 2 emissions for the last decade.
+We began reporting on some Scope 3 categories in 2015 and have reported on every relevant category defined by the GHG Protocol since 2019.
 As techniques to calculate our emissions improve, we will apply those methods to previous years to get a better sense of our footprint.
 For example, in 2020 we used the EPA's updated EEIO emission factors for our Scope 3 calculations and updated our 2019 data accordingly.

 Going forward, we will focus on increasing accuracy and granularity of our data.
+For example, we re-baselined our 2020 data based on updated LCA data for key data center hardware and our augmented and virtual reality related consumer hardware.
 We will use activity data for more emissions categories as methods to do so become available.
 We will continue reporting and updating our emissions boundaries as our business grows on our path to net zero emissions.